codefellows-seattle-javascript-401d10/lab-08-09-single-resource-api/lab-max/README.md

 #Single Resource API

 For this assignment we created a simple, single resource REST API allowing a user to use the normal CRUD operations (except you can't update yet).
 The server was created using the 'http' module in Node.
 I specifically made a /api/beer resource, with properties of: name, style, and abv.
 A unique generated id is also created when a new Beer object is POSTed.
+- Data is now persisted meaning you can make POST requests, turn the server off then back on, and be able to make a GET request to retrieve the data POSTed in the previous session.

 All examples shown are run using httpie.